Iron Gwazi vs Gwazi: Battle of Busch Gardens Wooden Coasters

 Gwazi Roller Coaster (Photo Courtesy of Flickr: Greg Goebel)

-Completing the run, the train then turned right and then slightly left before entering the station.
+After the ride finished, the train turned right and then a little left before pulling into the station.

 Tiger Track of Gwazi